 You can help by informing our nurse if your child has:

 - a new medication or change in medication dosage

 - been exposed to a communicable disease such as a strep throat infection, chicken pox, or conjunctivitis

 - a serious injury requiring hospitalization, or a diagnosed head concussion

 - an injury requiring casting, sutures, a splint, or mobility assistance of crutches or wheelchair

 - vision or hearing difficulties

-The school nurse will work with the child’s physician, parent, and other school personnel to meet special health needs in school so that the child may benefit from their educational program.
+The school nurse will work with a student’s physician, parent, and other school personnel to meet individual health needs during school so the child may benefit from their educational program.
 A child must provide a note from the doctor for activity restriction due to an injury or illness.